wagtail/wagtail/docs/core_components/images/index.rst

 More control over the ``img`` tag
 ---------------------------------

-Wagtail provides two shorcuts to give greater control over the ``img`` element:
+Wagtail provides two shortcuts to give greater control over the ``img`` element:

 **1. Adding attributes to the  {% image %} tag**